alecmestroni/cypress-xray-junit-reporter/README.md

 ### Attach screenshot on failure

-If you want to **attach the creenshot** of the failed testCase into the XML, you can use the `attachScreenshot` reporter option.
+If you want to **attach the screenshot** of the failed testCase into the XML, you can use the `attachScreenshot` reporter option.
 The screenshot will be automatically converted into base64 and attached to the XML report.

 ```xml